gpaasi/hbs-differentiation-uganda/README.md

 ## How to cite

-Paasi G, Namazzi R, Asiimwe G, et al. Malaria burden and geographic distance jointly predict HbS differentiation in Uganda.
-2026.
-Zenodo DOI:
+See `CITATION.cff` for repository citation metadata.

+If you archive a release on Zenodo, add the DOI to `CITATION.cff` and cite the Zenodo record in the manuscript.

 ---

 ## License

-* MIT (code)
+This repository uses a dual-license model (see `LICENSE`):

+* Code (analysis scripts, pipeline, and functions) is licensed under the MIT License.
-* CC BY 4.0 (documentation and figures)
+* Documentation, manuscript text, and figures are licensed under CC BY 4.0 unless otherwise noted.

 ---